mvolfik/mailmerge/README.md

 It should be possible to just create the message and export it as EML, without providing any credentials or SMTP server.

 Addressee-specific headers and attachments will probably be needed at some point.

+Styling could also do better – since emails don't support the `<style>` tag (well enough), some basic styling is currently done in the Python code, with BeautifulSoup4.

 ## License